mariandev/ConsoleIO/README.md

  > After adding this last line of code the command is ready to be executed.

 ###Tips:
- 1. If you want to make a function that can be executed in the console by multiples command (liek *help* and *?* ; they do the same thing but code is only written once) you can make the name of the command to be and an array like so: ["help", "?"]
+ 1. If you want to make a function that can be executed in the console by multiple commands (like *help* and *?* ; they do the same thing but code is only written once) you can make the name of the command to be and an array like so: ["help", "?"]

   > ```javascript
   > var Default_command_help = new Object({